Understanding Security Cameras

 Today’s network storage devices have features like high-capacity storage that can be expanded with growth; RAID protection against hard drive failures; remote access; small to large camera count support; and cloud backup options.
 Some are even equipped with software to provide some analytic features that send notifications or alerts to end users as configured.

-Cloud Storage vs Local Video Management
+Security Camera Systems Data: Cloud Storage vs Local Video Management

 Local Storage